ashafaei/pdf2pptx/README.md

 # pdf2pptx
 Convert your (Beamer) PDF slides to (Powerpoint) PPTX

-So you dont like using Powerpoint and would rather use Latex/Beamer to make your slides, however, you have a fancy Surface and you want to use the pen during the presentation?
+So you don't like using Powerpoint and would rather use Latex/Beamer to make your slides, however, you have a fancy Surface and you want to use the pen during the presentation?
 Here is my solution.

 This script gets a PDF file as input and generates a Powerpoint PPTX file while preserving the format of the original PDF.
-Theoretically all PDF files, regardless of the original generator, can be converted to PDF slides with this (not tested though).
+Theoretically all PDF files, regardless of the original generator, can be converted to PPTX slides with this (not tested though).

 Simply explained, I convert all the slides to high-quality image files first, and then push them into a Powerpoint project as a slide.